BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_erp-sync.md

 ---
 title: ERP Sync | PDMPublisher for SOLIDWORKS
-description: Configure ERP Sync and push SOLIDWORKS items, properties, and BOMs through an installed ERP connector. ms.date: 09/28/2026 ms.topic: conceptual
+description: Configure ERP Sync to push data to ERP and pull mapped ERP properties into SOLIDWORKS with a reviewable diff. ms.date: 09/31/2026 ms.topic: conceptual
 ---

 # ERP Sync

-ERP Sync is enabled in PDMPublisher for SOLIDWORKS.
-It sends selected SOLIDWORKS document, component, property, and BOM data to an ERP system through an installed ERP connector.
+ERP Sync exchanges selected SOLIDWORKS data with an ERP system through an installed connector.
+Push sends items, properties, files, and supported BOM relationships to ERP.
+Pull previews mapped ERP property values before applying approved changes to SOLIDWORKS.

-Open **PDMPublisher > ERP Sync** to review and push the active document.
+Open **PDMPublisher > ERP Sync** to prepare a Push or Pull operation.
 Open **PDMPublisher > Settings > ERP Sync** to choose the connector and configure the default BOM view.

-> [!NOTE]
-> ERP Sync currently supports **Push**. **Pull** is visible in the window but remains disabled until a pull contract is implemented.
+Pull is available only when the selected connector supports Pull with preview.

 ## Configure ERP Sync